JamieBort/Personal-Dashboard/administrative/README.md

   - administrative/progress/

-    - A copy of teh Progress.md file from each branch.
+    - A copy of the Progress.md file from each branch.

     - To be deleted when everything needed is extracted/salvaged.

+    - Created to address the [Issue #23](https://github.com/JamieBort/Personal-Dashboard/issues/23).

 - backend/